Lauren Jauregui Gives Fans A View Of Her Booty As She Dances To Beyonce In Instagram Video

 Lauren Jauregui recently treated her fans to an intimate performance on Instagram, and the former Fifth Harmony member’s sensual dance moves left her followers in awe.

 On Woman Crush Wednesday, the 23-year-old singer took to the social media platform to show off some of her sexiest choreography.
-In a video that she shared with her 7.4 million followers, Lauren is giving fans a close-up view of her peachy backside.
-She’s wearing a pair of skintight, rose-colored yoga pants that hug her curves.
-Her head isn’t visible, but her toned torso is.
-She has on a black sports bra and her waist-length brown hair is tumbling down her back.
+In a video that she shared with her 7.4 million followers, Lauren gave fans a close-up view of her peachy backside.
+She wore a pair of skintight, rose-colored yoga pants that hugged her curves.
+Her head wasn’t visible, but her toned torso was.
+She had on a black sports bra and her waist-length brown hair was tumbling down her back.

-Lauren rolls and sways her hips like a belly dancer in the video and she gradually re-positions her body as she dances, doing a quick half-spin near the end of her performance.
-She also adds a few fluid arm movements to her slow and sensual solo dance, raising them up in the air and twisting her wrists as she lowers them back down.
-The song Lauren is dancing to is “No Angel” by Beyonce, which she quotes in the caption of her post.
-So far, her video has been viewed over 1.1 million times, and it’s earned over 19,000 responses from her adoring fans.
+Lauren rolled and swayed her hips like a belly dancer in the video and she gradually re-positioned her body as she danced, doing a quick half-spin near the end of her performance.
+She also added a few fluid arm movements to her slow and sensual solo dance, raising them up in the air and twisting her wrists as she lowered them back down.
+The song Lauren was dancing to was “No Angel” by Beyonce, which she quoted in the caption of her post.
+So far, her video has been viewed over 1.1 million times, and it earned over 19,000 responses from her adoring fans.

 “I think my IG just broke,” read one response, which received 40 likes.